Wren Interesting Nesting Choice

 I said to myself this bird is either going to never find a mate or just abandon the nest entirely.

-We often go out on the balcony and see the bird fly and do a couple of calls at the beginning as if to warn us "to stay away" now I think are just use to us.
+We often go out on the balcony and see the bird fly and make a couple of calls at the beginning as if to warn us "to stay away"

 Now that the babies have hatched (3)? out of 5 eggs.
 I try not to go out there as often, so I do not disturb the beauty of nature.